arghyanator/ceph_on_PI_for_fun/README.md

 Once the microSD card is ready with the bootable raspbian image - boot the Raspberry PIs and perform following options using the “raspi-config” utility:

-Markup : * Change Default password for “pi” user.
+ * Change Default password for “pi” user.
  * Change hostname (I used cephnode1, cephnode2, cephnode3 as hostnames).
  * Overclock to 1000Mhz for PI2
  * Enable SSH from the advanced options

 Next we will disable DHCP and use Static IPs on the wired Ethernet port: